freethejazz/gdk-pomodoro/README.md

 - Replace "Pomos Completed: #" with a tomato image for each pomo completed, maybe followed by a dashed outline of a tomato
-- Customize the icons
+- Customize the menu icons
 - Change the sounds that play when the timer hits 0
 - Allow the user to change the length of work and break times
 - Schedule longer breaks into a sequence of pomos

-### Comments
+## Comments

 Java is not really my thing, so any feedback is greatly appreciated.
-This can be in the form of github issues, pull requests, tweets @freethejazz, emails to my twitter handle @ that big G email provider, complaints written on $20 dollar bills mailed to me in Chicago, etc.
+This can be in the form of github issues, pull requests, tweets [@freethejazz](http://www.twitter.com/freethejazz), emails to my twitter handle @ that big G email provider, complaints written on $20 dollar bills mailed to me in Chicago, etc.